Honors Capstone Project

 Synthesis optimizations were performed using the Altera Quartus II software, available to me as a student of the L.C.
 Smith College of Engineering and Computer Science.
 With the assistance of the Quartus II sofware, I synthesized the behavioral VHDL code written for the project, and inspected the resulting netlists for places where additional logic was being unnecessarily included.
 In the places where unnecessary logic was found, I eliminated it, by rewriting behavioral code as structural, or by simply clarifying the definition of components.

 Mesh algorithm selection was performed using the Microsoft Visual Studio IDE (Integrated Design Environment) in conjunction with the OGRE 3D graphics engine.
 Using Visual Studio and OGRE, I was able to experiment with different mesh-forming algorithms and determine which method was best suited for the Camera, given the nature of the incoming data.

 The VHDL code for the project is now optimized for synthesis, such that if my group were to take steps to have the VHDL code synthesized into a netlist, and then eventually into a mask, and then turned into an actual integrated circuit, that circuit would be almost minimally small, while still performing all its necessary functions.
 Likewise, the mesh algorithm selected, the naïve method, works perfectly well with the nature of the data that the Camera obtains.

 Johnson, Taylor, "Synthesis Minimizations and Mesh Algorithm Selection: An Extension of the Ultrasonic 3D Camera" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 457.